whit1440/karma-ios-launcher/README.md

 # karma-ios-launcher
-Run karma unit tests inside a UIWebView via a Cordova applications container.
+Run karma unit tests inside a UIWebView via a Cordova application container.
+It does not run the tests in Mobile Safari.
 <br><b>Note: This likely will not yet work with iOS 9.</b>

 # installation